 In my day job, I work in political communications.
-I’ve worked to elect President Obama in 2008, for Senator Arlen Specter after he switched political parties, and on many other federal and local campaigns.
+I’ve worked to elect President Obama in 2008, and on many other federal and local campaigns.

 Political campaigns are cults of personality.
 (This gets distilled further because they run on short deadlines.)
 Likeability matters so much more than it should.
 Stupid things candidates do, like having a beer with someone, going for a bike ride in dad jeans (Barack), or just having a wooden sense of humor (Romney) can change who will support you or not.
 It’s particularly disappointing when it happens in politics, considering how high the stakes are for the policies that these politicians create, so at least in sports it doesn’t matter nearly that much.

 However, as human beings, we do this all the time.
 We look at a slimy politician, and without knowing a thing about them, we say to our friends, “That guy is slimy and gross.”
 Or we like someone completely superficially because of their friendly facial expression.
 Everyone makes those snap judgments every day about people they don’t know from Adam.
 Is that what’s going on here with Djokovic, or am I wrong to wonder if it’s a factor?

 You both raise some really good points.
 Carl – I think the issue of Eastern European prejudice is an interesting one.
 I hadn’t really thought about that until I read this 2013 New Yorker article that explores why Djokovic is often living in the shadows of Federer and Nadal.